mit-han-lab/gan-compression/docs/training_tutorial.md

 ### Preparations

-Please refer to our [README](../README.md) for the installation, dataset preparations and the fid/mAP computation.
+Please refer to our [README](../README.md) for the installation, dataset preparations, and the evaluation (FID and mAP).

 ### Pipeline

-Below we show the detailed pipeline (as we mentioned in [Appendix 6.1 Complete Pipeline](https://arxiv.org/pdf/2003.08936.pdf)) to reproduce our results on pix2pix and cycleGAN. **We provide pre-trained models after each step.
-You could use the pretrained models to skip some steps.**
+Below we show the full pipeline for compressing pix2pix and cycleGAN models. **We provide pre-trained models after each step.
+You could use the pretrained models to skip some steps.** For more training details, please refer to [Appendix 6.1 Complete Pipeline](https://arxiv.org/pdf/2003.08936.pdf) of our paper.

-In fact, Step "Train a MobileNet Teacher Model" and "Pre-distillation" may be omitted from the whole pipeline.
-We will provide a Lite pipeline later.
+In fact, several steps including "Train a MobileNet Teacher Model", "Pre-distillation", and "Fine-tuning the Best Model" may be omitted from the whole pipeline.
+We will provide a simplified pipeline soon.

 #### Pix2pix